 Bonhoeffer is perhaps best known for his resistance to the Nazis during WWII—opposition that cost him his life.
 This year is the 75th memorial of his martyrdom, and it’s a good time to dig into Ethics and further reflect on our relation to God’s revelation.
 Or explore other Bonhoeffer favorites:

 Consider God’s work through the coronavirus

 Amid the fear and uncertainty that has accompanied the novel coronavirus, it’s natural to wonder what God is doing.
-In Coronavirus and Christ, now available for FREE, John Piper challenges readers to allow this unprecedented global pandemic to spur a transformation of our thoughts and emotions.
+In Coronavirus and Christ, John Piper challenges readers to allow this unprecedented global pandemic to spur a transformation of our thoughts and emotions.
 You’ll explore who this God is who rules over the coronavirus—and what he is doing through it.

 Reflect on God’s Word through a video devotional

 Logos Mobile Ed is a fantastic way to learn and contemplate.
 We’ve designed a series of reflections of biblical passages from top scholars like Darrell Bock, Millard Erickson, and others to help nourish the spirit: Reflecting on the Word Video Devotionals.
 Each video includes more than 40 devotions keyed to seasons of the church year with accompanying Scripture and application questions.

 Do a Bible word study